 The History Department

 Welcome to Presdales History department webpages.
-The History department is a team of expert historians with specialist interests in particular areas of History: Miss Workman (Head of History), Mrs Inwood, Miss Mockett and Mr Scott
+The History department is a team of expert historians with specialist interests in particular areas of History: Miss Workman (Head of History), Mrs Inwood, Miss Mockett and Miss Martin.

-All members of the department teach across the key stages, and lend their particular expertise to the design and delivery of a curriculum spanning ancient, medieval, and modern periods of History, and covering local, British and wider world topics.
+The History department teaches across all of the key stages, and lend their particular expertise to the design and delivery of a curriculum spanning Ancient, Medieval, and Modern periods of History, and covering topics that encompass the local, History of the British Isles and of the wider world.

 As a department we offer a range of extracurricular activities which further develop students’ interest in and enjoyment of the subject.
-Residential trips to the Battlefields of the First World War (Year 9), Berlin (Year 10) and, bi-annually, to Washington DC (6th form) are very popular, and support students’ engagement with the lived past.
-Visits from speakers, including academics from Cambridge University and a Holocaust Survivor, help to enrich students’ experience within school.
+Residential trips to the Battlefields of the First World War and a GCSE Study Tour of Berlin support students’ engagement with the lived-experience of the past.
 Our team of 6th form History prefects support the learning of students in the lower school and at GCSE through lunchtime sessions offering a range of activities, from support with particular historical skills to showing historical films linked to the curriculum.

 Our Vision